SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ## ABAP Behavior Pools (ABP)

-As mentioned above, you can access RAP BO data from inside AS ABAP using EML.
+You can access RAP BO data from inside AS ABAP using EML.
 Among other things, EML allows you to read or modify RAP BOs by accessing the RAP BO data (the RAP BO instances) in the transactional buffer and trigger the persistent storage or reset changes.
 More